news-r/spotlight/README.md

 R wrapper to the [DBpedia Spotlight API](http://www.dbpedia-spotlight.org/).
 All [official documentation](https://github.com/dbpedia-spotlight/dbpedia-spotlight-model) is online.

-> It is a tool for automatically annotating mentions of DBpedia resources in text, providing a solution for linking unstructured information sources to the Linked Open Data cloud through DBpedia. -- DBpedia Spotlight
+> It is a tool for automatically annotating mentions of DBpedia resources in text, providing a solution for linking unstructured information sources to the Linked Open Data cloud through DBpedia. - DBpedia Spotlight

+Global options are set with `spot_set_opts`.

 Installation
 ------------